ambanum/disinfo.quaidorsay.fr/_pages/encyclopedia/facebook-ad-library.md

 ## Introduction

-Facebook lauched the ["Ads Library"](https://www.facebook.com/ads/library/) in May 2018 in order to bring more transparency about the ads concerning political issues that are published through the platform.
+Facebook lauched the “[Ads Library](https://www.facebook.com/ads/library/)” in May 2018 in order to bring more transparency about the ads concerning political issues that are published on its platform.

-The Facebook Ads Library can be queried by an [API](https://www.facebook.com/ads/library/api/).
-For each country, aggregated data are published in the form of ["reports"](https://www.facebook.com/ads/library/report/): a web page containing dynamic tables and a downloadable CSV file.
+The Facebook Ads Library can be explored online through a web interface, and queried by an [API](https://www.facebook.com/ads/library/api/).
+For each country, aggregated data is published in the form of “[reports](https://www.facebook.com/ads/library/report/)”: a web page containing dynamic tables and a downloadable CSV file.

 The Ads Library initially covered the USA, was extended to the UK, Brazil, India, Ukraine and Israel in June 2018 and to the European Union members in May 2019.
 All of these coutries have a report, except Brazil.